Attention: For optimal viewing, please use Firefox or Google Chrome. This website is not fully supported by Internet Explorer.

 Ombudsperson Pathfinders

-We have hired four Ombudsperson Pathfinders who will listen to the issues experienced by First Nations, Métis, Inuit and urban Indigenous people across the province.
+We have contracted four Ombudsperson Pathfinders who will listen to the issues experienced by First Nations, Métis, Inuit and urban Indigenous people across the province.
 The Pathfinders will connect with communities to increase awareness of our services and how we help and to identify the best complaint avenues whether it’s the Ombudsperson’s Office or somewhere else.

 Community Engagement